sufianrhazi/gooey/README.md

 Note: In typical use, you should not need to use these functions unless you are using `effect` or `calc` outside of components.
-There is no need to ever pass a `Collection` or `View` to these methods; this is only required internally within Revise.
+There is no need to ever pass a `Collection` or `View` to these methods; this is only required internally within Gooey.

-Revise automatically stops processing items that are leaf nodes in the dependency tree: if no calculation or effect has a dependency on an item, that item is no longer processed further.
+Gooey automatically stops processing items that are leaf nodes in the dependency tree: if no calculation or effect has a dependency on an item, that item is no longer processed further.

 The `retain` function adds to the reference count of `item`; the `release` function removes from the reference count of